-To be honest all the structures here demand your close attention because they’re huge yet so cleanly cut and fitted with such precision.
-(It’s even more insane to find out that the stones were dragged up the hill) When you arrive either by hiking or by using the shuttle – like we did, you’ll see why this is insane.
+To be honest, all the structures here demand your close attention because they’re so large, yet so cleanly cut and fitted with such precision.
+(It’s even more insane to find out that the stones were dragged up the hill) When you arrive either by hiking or by using the shuttle – like we did, you’ll figure out why this is insane.

-Some of these structures had very slim doors, so if you were carrying a bulky bag-pack, you’ll need to remove it to enter.
+Some of these structures had very slim doors, so if you were carrying a bulky backpack, you’d need to remove it to enter.
 Some spaces also had small windows, and they looked private – we were almost sure they were bedrooms.

 After further observation we realized that the temple stone structure was perfect and precise, the noble houses had a near-perfect structure, while the commoner’s houses were more ruggedly built.

 We moved on to observe the Central Plaza, it’s grassy.
 Here you’ll see many adorable and unbothered llamas.
 They looked friendly, but we didn’t want to invade their space.